DavidHellwig/Footron-Emulator/README.md

 - ttBranchNegative 41 : Branch to a specific location in memory IFF (If and only if) the value in the accumulator is negative
 - ttBranchZero 42 : Branch to a specific location in memory IFF the value in the ccumulator is Zero.
 - ttHalt 43 : Halt - The program has completed its task.

+### Notes
+When writing a file for the emulator to read, do not indclude empty lines (lines consisting of the emtpy character) .
+There may be issues when attempting to run the emulator on versions of C++ older than C++14, and when running on linux based systems.